rust-lang/book/src/ch19-03-advanced-traits.md

 ### Specifying Placeholder Types in Trait Definitions with Associated Types

 *Associated types* connect a type placeholder with a trait such that the trait method definitions can use these placeholder types in their signatures.
+This is a little bit similar to generics, the differences to be explained later.
 The implementor of a trait will specify the concrete type to be used instead of the placeholder type for the particular implementation.
 That way, we can define a trait that uses some types without needing to know exactly what those types are until the trait is implemented.